7.2-magnitude earthquake strikes Alaska Peninsula region: USGS | Science-Environment

 A powerful 7.2-magnitude earthquake struck the Alaska Peninsula region early on Sunday, according to the United States Geological Survey (USGS).
 According to initial reports, a tsunami warning was issued after the earthquake.

-There were no immediate reports of damages.
-The offshore quake hit at a depth of 21 kilometres off the Alaskan peninsula, it added.
+There were no immediate reports of casualties or damage.
+The offshore quake hit at a depth of 21 kilometers off the Alaskan peninsula, the USGS said.
+The USGS revised the magnitude of the earthquake down from an initial reading of 7.4.

+Tremors were felt across the Alaskan Peninsula, the Aleutian Islands and the Cook Inlet regions, according to the Alaska Earthquake Centre.

+The Alaska Volcano Observatory provided a threat notice for the Shishaldin volcano after it sent up a plume of ash earlier Saturday, CNN reported, citing a social media post.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)